svmiller/svmiller.github.io/_posts/2025-08-11-simple-tests-for-arms-races-war.md

 I take inspiration from [Gibler et al.'s (2005) analysis](https://journals.sagepub.com/doi/abs/10.1177/0022343305050687) on arms races and war and follow their lead in recreating a data set on arms races that I merge into this data set on all dyadic confrontations among strategic rivals.[^mmb] Importantly, I'm looking for whether there was a mutual military build-up that started and was ongoing prior to the start of the confrontation, in addition to whether the confrontation in question escalated to the point of dyadic war (i.e. whether the minimum dyadic fatalities surpassed 1,000).

+[^mmb]: You can see the details section of the codebook for a conversation about some case exclusion rules I employed along the way.
+I'm still tinkering with this military build-up measure and do not offer it here to be used uncritically.

 First, let's create a war measure that equals 1 if the minimum dyadic fatalities surpassed 1,000.